Language Translation

 What is Methicillin-Resistant Staphylococcus aureus (MRSA)?

-Staphylococcus aureus is a bacteria that is commonly found on the skin and normally does not cause clinical illness.
-S. aureus infections can occur, however, and in some cases the bacteria can be resistant to the antibiotic, methicillin.
+Staphylococcus aureus (S. aureus) is a bacteria that is commonly found on the skin and normally does not cause clinical illness.
+However, S. aureus infections can occur, and in some cases the bacteria can be resistant to certain antibiotics.
 Methicillin-resistant Staphylococcus aureus (MRSA) is a bacteria that is often resistant to many antibiotics including methicillin, oxacillin, penicillin, and amoxicillin.
-MRSA infections can be community-acquired, but more serious infections are usually healthcare-acquired.
-MRSA can cause a variety of infections including sepsis, pneumonia, and bloodstream infections.
-MRSA can also be found on the skin without causing an infection, this is known as colonization.
+Anyone can get a MRSA infection.
+Hospital-acquired MRSA can cause a variety of infections including sepsis, pneumonia, and bloodstream infections.
+Community-acquired MRSA typically causes skin infections.
+MRSA may also colonize the skin of individuals without causing clinical symptoms.

 IDOH Quick Facts- MRSA